jacobpstein/value_of_a_bench/README.md

-# value_of_a_bench
+# What is the value of an NBA bench
-Stand-alone repo for analysis of the value of bench players in the NBA
+This repo is for analysis of NBA data to understand how important NBA bench performance is for overall team success.
+This is associate with the [Wizards Points substack](https://wizardspoints.substack.com).